See more in Data

 Figure 3.
 Hepatitis A Heatmap

 Figure 3 shows a heatmap of the normalized concentration of hepatitis A (HAV) in wastewater.
 Gray tiles indicate the location was negative for HAV.
 The more red the tile, the higher the normalized concentration of hepatitis A for that location.
 Only Reddy Branch and Arcola show some concentration occurring at the end of October 2023.
-By early Feburary 2024, high levels of concentration is detected at Reddy Branch.
+By early February 2024, high levels of concentration are detected at Reddy Branch.

 Influenza